Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Automatic homeomorphicity

-The notion of automatic homeomorphicity for transformation semigroups and for clones was introduced by Bodirsky, Pinsker and Pongr\'acz in \cite{BodPinPon13}.
-They proved automatic homeomorphicity for the following clones: \begin{itemize} \item the Horn clone (this is the smallest closed subclone clone of $\clone{O}_\omega$ that contains all injective functions from $\clone{O}_\omega$), \item the closed subclones of $\clone{O}_\omega$ that contain $\clone{O}^{(1)}$, \item the polymorphism clone of the Rado graph, \item the clone of essentially injective polymorphisms of the Rado-graph, \item the $17$ minimal tractable clones over the Rado graph (cf. \cite{BodPin11}), \end{itemize} To show automatic homeomorphicity for the polymorphism clone of a countable homogeneous structure $\bU$ with respect to a class $\class{K}$ of structures, they devised the following programme: \begin{enumerate} \item show that $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$, \item show that $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$, \item show that every isomorphism from $\End(\bU)$ to the the endomorphism monoid of a member of $\class{K}$ is continuous, \item show that every isomorphism from $\Pol(\bU)$ to the the polymorphism clone of a member of $\class{K}$ is continuous, \item show that every continuous isomorphism from $\Pol(\bU)$ to the polymorphism clone of a member of $\class{K}$ is a homeomorphism. \end{enumerate} Step \ref{stepAut} of this strategy is outsourced to group theory.
-To be more precise, there are two standard ways to show automatic homeomorphicity for groups---the small index property (recall that a topological group is said to have the \emph{small index property} if every subgroup of at most countable index is open, cf. \cite{DixNeuTho86,Tru89,Hru92,HodHodLasShe93,Her98,Sol05,KecRos07}), and Rubin's (weak) $\forall\exists$-interpretations (cf.\ \cite{Rub94,BarPhD}).
-If the automorphism group of $\bU$ has the small index property, then $\Aut(\bU)$ has automatic homeomorphicity.
-Moreover, if $\bU$ has a weak $\forall\exists$-interpretation, then $\Aut(\bU)$ has automatic homeomorphicity with respect to the class of $\omega$-categorical structures.
+To show automatic homeomorphicity for the polymorphism clone of a countable homogeneous structure $\bU$ with respect to a class $\class{K}$ of structures, Bodirsky, Pinsker and Pongr\'acz in \cite{BodPinPon17} devised the following programme: \begin{enumerate} \item show that $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$, \item show that $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$, \item show that every isomorphism from $\End(\bU)$ to the the endomorphism monoid of a member of $\class{K}$ is continuous, \item show that every isomorphism from $\Pol(\bU)$ to the the polymorphism clone of a member of $\class{K}$ is continuous, \item show that every continuous isomorphism from $\Pol(\bU)$ to the polymorphism clone of a member of $\class{K}$ is a homeomorphism. \end{enumerate} Step \ref{stepAut} of this strategy is outsourced to group theory.
+To be more precise, there are two standard ways to show automatic homeomorphicity for groups---the small index property (recall that a structure $\bU$ is said to have the \emph{small index property} if every subgroup of $\Aut(\bU)$ of index $<2^{\aleph_0}$ is open in $\Aut(\bU)$) \cite{DixNeuTho86,Tru89,Hru92,HodHodLasShe93,Her98,Sol05,KecRos07}), and Rubin's (weak) $\forall\exists$-interpretations (cf.\ \cite{Rub94,BarPhD}).
+If $\bU$ has the small index property, then $\Aut(\bU)$ has automatic homeomorphicity.
+On the other hand, if $\bU$ has a weak $\forall\exists$-interpretation, then $\Aut(\bU)$ has automatic homeomorphicity with respect to the class of countable $\omega$-categorical structures.